paulohenriquevn/analisaai-socialmedia-backend/docs/automatic_metrics_update.md

 When a user logs in:

-1. The system fetches the most recently updated social media data for up to 5 influencers
+1. The system fetches the most recently updated social media data for up to 5 social_pages
-2. For each influencer, the following metrics are calculated:
+2. For each social_page, the following metrics are calculated:
    - Engagement metrics (engagement rate, avg likes/comments, etc.)
    - Reach metrics (impressions, story views, etc.)
    - Growth metrics (new followers, retention rates, etc.)